johnpangalos/iris-blog-gatsby/content/recipes/2020-08-02-baked-portobello-mushrooms-with-tortellini-and-avocado-cream-sauce.md

     heat on this low just to keep warm.
 Stir it all together so everything is coated nicely.
 Add the sauce and continue to stir to coat the entire dish.
     Now its time to eat.
-Place the pasta into a dish and top with the mushrooms and if you are like me, throw on some extra nutritional yeast and chili.
+Place the pasta into a dish and top with the mushrooms and if you are like me, throw on some extra nutritional yeast and chili and voila!
+Enjoy every last bite. '
 ---
 This is one of my favourite lazy rainy day comfort meals.
 This can easily be made non vegan with your favourite brand of Tortellini, some chopped up cured meats or an added cheese of your choice!